davidson16807/tectonics.cpp/inc/model/light/designing-light-propagation-model.md

     intensity_of_incoming_visible_light_emitted_by_surface
     intensity_of_outgoing_infrared_light_transmitted_by_air

-This has implications for our architecture.
-See more information about this in model-architecture.md

-Now let's discuss our second pass.
+Now let's discuss our second pass at this implementation.
-In our second pass, we want to model
 Let's introduce an additional datastructure, to represent the way light from a certain source propogates within a material: